adobe/spectrum-css/site/README.md

 ## Adding and editing resources

 You can add and edit site resources to the `resources/` folder.
 These are copied directly into the root of the site and can be included as necessary.
-Editing existing resources while `gulp dev` is running will inject the new resources.
+Editing existing resources while `yarn dev` is running will inject the new resources.